PM-Notes/Prince2/README.md

 - Timing of activities
 - Assessment scales

-Change Authortity - The responsibility for agreeing to impliment a change
+Change Authority - The responsibility for agreeing to implement a change
 Change Budget - The method for funding changes
 Project Board - By default make decisions, but may delegate limited authority for day-to-day changes to the PM